PERSON IN CHARGE

-We would like to provide you with information about our work on our website and refer you to the legal basis for processing in order to safeguard our legitimate interests according to Art.
-6 para.
-1 lit. f DSGVO.
+We would like to provide you with information about our work on our website and to which we refer you as the legal basis for this processing in order to safeguard our legitimate interests pursuant to Art.
+6 (1).
+1 lit. f GDPR.

-Please note that data transmission over the Internet (for example, when communicating via e-mail) may have security vulnerabilities.
-A complete protection of the data from access by third parties is not possible.
+Please note that data transmitted via the Internet (e.g. via e-mail communication) may be subject to security breaches.
+The complete protection of data against access by third parties is impossible.

-When visiting our website, the provider saves data in so-called server log files, which your Internet browser automatically transmits to the provider, in particular:
+When you visit our website, the provider stores data in so-called server log files, which your Internet browser automatically transmits to the provider, in particular:

-- Description of the type of web browser used
+- description of the type of browser used

-- Access status (file transfer, file not found, etc.)
+- access status (file transferred, file not found, etc.)